-The on-site Health Centre is staffed by qualified nurses and is open Monday to Friday for advice, support and treatment.
+The on-site Well Being Hub is staffed by qualified nurses and is open Monday to Friday for advice, support and treatment.
 Our school doctor runs a clinic each week for the boarders who need her whilst for more specialist services the school has two well-equipped hospitals within easy travelling distance.

 Each boarding house has a Houseparent whose responsibilities are wide, although health and wellbeing is a primary one.
-Houseparents are involved in all aspects of day to day care, they will look after any pupils who are unwell and in bed in the boarding house, and liaise with the Health Centre on any medical matters.
+Houseparents are involved in all aspects of day to day care, they will look after any pupils who are unwell and in bed in the boarding house, and liaise with the Well Being Hub on any medical matters.
 They also arrange end-of-term transport, and many other jobs that help the house run smoothly.

 The School Counsellor is also available and runs a weekly walk-in clinic as well as being available for one to one appointments for anyone who would like to talk.